LiuElvin/class_high_dim/README.md

 - Learnt theoretics behind classical supervised classification techniques.

-- Learnt the curse of dimensionality of how it ruins traditional machine learning models.
+- Learnt the curse of dimensionality and how it ruins traditional machine learning models.

 - Learnt the concept of Penalized Discriminant Analysis as an extension of Linear Discriminant Analysis.